HenriHyttinen/Ai-assistant/docs/SETUP.md

 - Check if Python virtual environment is activated
 - Ensure all dependencies are installed: `pip install -r requirements.txt`
 - Check if port 8000 is available
+- Verify Python version is 3.11 or 3.12

 **Frontend won't start:**
 - Check if Node.js is installed: `node --version`